 3. Cement Tiles:

 Cement tiles do not make use of clay.
 Neither does it have a heating process.
 A hydraulic press is commonly used to make this.
 Kiln or glaze is also not used or preferred.
-Some cement tiles are also hand made that gives them their uniqueness.
+Some cement tiles are also handmade which gives them their uniqueness.
 They come in many colours and are particularly known for their designs and shades.

 1. Traditional cement tiles